Energy and magnetic moment of a quantum charged particle in time dependent magnetic and electric fields of circular and plane solenoids: The Epstein--Eckart profiles: solutions in terms of the Gauss hypergeometric functions

-We see that Figs. \ref{fig-EfEi-wfEps} and \ref{fig-EfEi-k1Eps} look similar to Figs. \ref{fig-EfEi-wf} and \ref{fig-EfEi-k1}.
-Especially expressive is Fig. \ref{fig-EfEi-wfEps} with straight lines in the adiabatic regime $\kappa =0.1$, but with different inclinations for positive and negative values of the final frequency $\omega_f$.
-On the other hand, Figs. \ref{fig-EfEi-k1Eps-} and \ref{fig-EfEi-k1-10} for negative values of the final frequency $\omega_f$ are different: there are no oscillations for small values of $\kappa$ in Fig. \ref{fig-EfEi-k1Eps-}, whereas such oscillations are well pronounced in Fig. \ref{fig-EfEi-k1-10}.
+We see that Figures \ref{fig-EfEi-wfEps} and \ref{fig-EfEi-k1Eps} look similar to Figures \ref{fig-EfEi-wf} and \ref{fig-EfEi-k1}.
+Especially expressive is Figure \ref{fig-EfEi-wfEps} with straight lines in the adiabatic regime $\kappa =0.1$, but with different inclinations for positive and negative values of the final frequency $\omega_f$.
+On the other hand, Figures \ref{fig-EfEi-k1Eps-} and \ref{fig-EfEi-k1-10} for negative values of the final frequency $\omega_f$ are different: there are no oscillations for small values of $\kappa$ in Figure \ref{fig-EfEi-k1Eps-}, whereas such oscillations are well pronounced in Figure \ref{fig-EfEi-k1-10}.